felixmortas/generate-l10n/README.md

 > **Note:** The API key is required for the extension to function.

+> The model choice is crucial.
+Most of the tests were carried out using mistral-large-2411 and mistral-small-2509.

 ### Auto-detection

 The extension automatically detects your Flutter project name from `pubspec.yaml` when activated.
 If the `packageName` setting is empty, it will be populated automatically and stored in your workspace settings.

-You can manually re-detect the project name using the `Generate L10n: Detect Project Name` command if needed.
+You can manually re-detect the project name emptying it in the config tab.

 ---